 Texas Charter Township is a growing, prosperous, and family-oriented community.
 Over the past decade, the Township has experienced notable increases in population and the number of households.
-This growth is occurring at a faster rate than many surrounding communities, positioning Texas Township as a key contributor to the broader Kalamazoo-Portage Metropolitan Area.
+This growth is occurring at a faster rate than many surrounding communities, positioning Texas Township as a key contributor to the broader Kalamazoo metropolitan region.